dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveHL7Application.rst

     (hl7VeterinaryUsePatientName)"
     "
+    .. _hl7PrimaryAssigningAuthorityOfPatientID:

+    :ref:`HL7 Primary Assigning Authority of Patient ID <hl7PrimaryAssigningAuthorityOfPatientID>`",string,"Assigning Authority of Patient ID in received HL7 message used to search primary qualified patient identifier in the list of identifiers in PID-3.
+This qualified patient identifier shall be used on the root dataset.
+If absent, by default the first patient identifier pair in PID-3 shall be used as primary patient identifier on root dataset.
+If none of the qualified patient identifiers in the list match with the configured issuer, archive server log shall contain a log INFO message and by default the first qualified patient identifier in PID-3 shall be used.
+Format: {Issuer of Patient ID}[&{UniversalEntityID}&{UniversalEntityIDType}].
+Overwrites value specified on Device level.

+    (hl7PrimaryAssigningAuthorityOfPatientID)"
+    "
+    .. _hl7OtherPatientIDs:

+    :ref:`HL7 Other Patient IDs <hl7OtherPatientIDs>`",string,"Specifies inclusion policy for patient identifiers in PID-3 of HL7 message in Other Patient IDs Sequence (0010,1002).
+Overwrites value specified on Device level.
+Enumerated values: ALL, NONE or OTHER.

+    (hl7OtherPatientIDs)"
+    "
     .. _hl7OrderMissingStudyIUIDPolicy:

     :ref:`HL7 Order Missing Study Instance UID Policy <hl7OrderMissingStudyIUIDPolicy>`",string,"Specifies policy for missing Study Instance UID in incoming HL7 Order messages.
 Overwrites value specified on Device level.
 Enumerated values: REJECT, GENERATE or ACCESSION_BASED.